-If your grant has been approved, you will receive the check for the writer along with evaluation forms for you and for the writer approximately three to six days before the event.
-As the sponsoring organization, you are responsible for giving the check and Writer's Report form to the writer.
+If your grant has been approved, you will receive the check for the writer approximately three to six days before the event.
+As the sponsoring organization, you are responsible for giving the check to the writer.

 Please notify us as soon as possible.
-We will put a stop on the check and issue a new check, which may take a week or two to process.
+We will stop the check and issue a new check, which may take a week or two to process.
 Please make sure to provide us with a reliable address (some project directors prefer to give us their home addresses).
-If the original check arrives after the new check is issued, please return it to the appropriate P&W office.
+If the original check arrives after the new check is issued, please return it to the appropriate Poets & Writers office.

 Posters, flyers, postcards, press releases, and newspaper clippings are all acceptable.
-We accept printouts of e-mails as well, but please keep in mind that online publicity should meet the same textual and graphic standards as any other type of publicity.
+We accept printouts of e-mail messages, web pages, and social media posts as well, but please keep in mind that online publicity should meet the same textual and graphic standards as any other type of publicity.

-If the publicity is the same for each writer, you need only send two copies.
-If multiple writers have been funded as part of one large program, you may submit a single narrative addressing the questions on the back of the Sponsor's Report forms, but please fill out the front of each form.
+If multiple writers have been funded as part of one large program, you will need to fill out a separate online report for each writer, but may upload publicity files to just one of the reports.
 The timeliness with which you return reports will be taken into consideration when we review future applications from your organization.